QubesOS/qubes-doc/user/how-to-guides/how-to-use-disposables.rst

 Sometimes you have a device which you don't trust, therefore you decide to leverage disposables for the task.
 To attach a device to a disposable, go to :menuselection:`Qubes Devices widget --> <DEVICE> --> Attach to new disposable qube --> default-dvm`.

 .. note:: No application will launch by default and the disposable will continue running, that is expected, no application request was made.
-Also notice that opening and closing the first (or any other) application opened in the disposable will not turn it off, this is also expected, you must shutdown disposables created by the Qubes Devices widget manually.
+Also notice that opening and closing the first (or any other) application opened in the disposable will not turn it off, this is also expected, you must shutdown disposables created by the :guilabel:`Qubes Devices widget` manually.

 The same can be done from the command line, although more difficult: